 Search for “colorectal” at www.uspreventiveservicestaskforce.org for details about screening strategies.

-The Colorectal Cancer Workgroup holds a conference call on the second Friday of every month.
+The Colorectal Cancer Workgroup holds a conference call on the third Friday of every month.

 State Cancer Plan Objectives

 3.9 To secure annual recurring state funding for colorectal cancer screening through the Center for Colon Cancer Research-University of South Carolina.